ahstat/ahstat.github.io/_posts/2018-03-11-RNN-Keras-time-series.md

-*Fig. 1.
-Framework with input time series on the left, RNN model in the middle, and output time series on the right*
+<em><center>Fig. 1.
+Framework with input time series on the left, RNN model in the middle, and output time series on the right</em></center>

 Companion source code for this post is available [here](https://github.com/ahstat/deep-learning/blob/master/rnn/4_lagging_and_stateful.py).